Pyramid (game show): Main game

-Two teams compete in the main game.
-In most variants, each team is composed of a celebrity and a contestant.
 At the beginning of the game, the teams are shown six categories.
 Once the category is chosen, its exact meaning is given unless there is a bonus element that requires obscuring the category.
-One member of the team is then given a list of words or phrases that fit the category (displayed on a monitor before that team member), and must describe each to his or her partner within a time limit.
-The team member giving the clues may use any form of verbal clue that does not contain the answer (for example, using "high up" for "height"); non-verbal clues such as pantomime are also accepted.
+One member of the team is then given a list of words or phrases that fit the category (displayed on a monitor before that team member), and must describe each to their partner within a time limit.
+The team member giving the clues may use verbal clues that do not contain any part of the answer (for example, using "high up" for "height"), as well as non-verbal clues such as gestures.
 One point is scored for each item correctly guessed, and words for which illegal clues are given are eliminated from play.
-Each category usually consists of seven words or phrases.
+The clue giver may also choose to pass on a word; while a point is still awarded for any word correctly guessed after passing, no further clues may be given on a passed word unless there is time remaining after all other words have been guessed.
+All versions of the show feature a maximum of seven words and a 30-second time limit for each category, except for the 2002-04 version, which used six words and 20 seconds.

-Each team alternates playing a category until all six have been played, although it is possible for a category to go unplayed if one team is so far behind that they cannot score enough points to catch up.
-In addition, the teams alternate in each round of play as to whether the celebrity or the contestant gives the clues.
+Three rounds are played, with each team playing one category per round until all six have been played or one team has attained an insurmountable lead, whichever comes first.
+Teams decide which member will give and receive for the first round; the roles are reversed for the second, and they again choose for the third.

-On most versions of the show, in the event of a tie, the host offers the team who created the tie a choice between two letters of the alphabet.
-That team then plays a round consisting entirely of words beginning with that letter, after which the opposing team plays words beginning with the other letter.
-The tie is then broken by whichever team scores more points or, if both teams correctly guess all seven words, which team guessed all seven words in a shorter amount of time.
-For most versions airing in the 1980s, an additional $5,000 cash bonus was awarded for breaking a tie if both teams achieved perfect 21 scores prior to the tiebreaker.
-On the 2010s version, a tie is broken by whichever team achieved their total points in a faster amount of time.
+In versions prior to the 2010s, tie scores were broken by an additional round of gameplay.
+The team that scored the tying point was offered a choice of two different letters of the alphabet.
+That team then played a list of seven words beginning with that letter, after which the opposing team played words beginning with the other letter.
+The tie was then broken by whichever team scored more points or, if both teams solved all seven words, whichever team did so in a shorter amount of time.
+The 2016 version breaks ties by whichever team achieved their score in the shorter total time.

-After a round of gameplay, the higher-scoring team proceeds to the show's bonus round, known as the Winner's Circle.
-Once the Winner's Circle is completed, a new round of gameplay begins with the celebrities switching teams and a new selection of categories.
-After this round is completed, the winning team proceeds to the second and final Winner's Circle.
+The winning team proceeds to the show's bonus round, known as the Winner's Circle.
+Once this round is completed, a second main game is played with the celebrities switching teams and a new set of six categories.
+The winners of this game play the second and final Winner's Circle of the episode.